An invariant K\"ahler metric on the tangent disk bundle of a space-form

 Improving on the above results, we may also consider the case of the complementary space $\tm\backslash\overline{\calT_{M,r_0}}$ when $K>0$, $c_1\leq0$ and $r_0=\sqrt{-\frac{c_1}{K}}$.
 However, we find no complete metric here as well.

+Since all structures $\mg{\tm}$, $J$ and $\omega$ are invariant under the lift of isometries of $M$, by Proposition \ref{isometries}, our K\"ahler metrics may also be found on smooth quotients of a same invariant construction over the tangent manifold of any given real space-form.

-Finally we observe the metric \eqref{theKahlermetric} has a remarkable resemblance with the well-known $\mathrm{G}_2$-holonomy metric of Bryant-Salamon on the manifolds $\Lambda^2_\pm T^*M^4$.
-The weight functions are formally the same, with constant scalar curvature replacing $K$, and the completeness issue is analogous (cf. \cite{Alb2014d,BrySal}).
+Finally, the metric \eqref{theKahlermetric} has a remarkable resemblance with the well-known $\mathrm{G}_2$-holonomy metric of Bryant-Salamon on the manifolds $\Lambda^2_\pm T^*M^4$.
+The weight functions are formally the same, with constant scalar curvature replacing $K$, and the completeness issues are analogous (cf. \cite{Alb2014d} and the references therein).

 A first problem with the K\"ahler metric found above is to compute the volume of $\calT_{M,r_0}$ for any $K,r_0$.
 This becomes quite easy by simply recalling from \eqref{expressaodeomega} that $\omega=\omega_0$.
-Then we may apply the coarea formulae \cite[p.
-125, 160]{Chavel} without further ado:
+Then we may apply the co-area formulae \cite[p.
+125, 160]{Chavel} to deduce:

 We may normalise the metric \eqref{theKahlermetric} within the constant values of $K,c_1$; indeed these correspond either to a conformal factor of $g_{_M}$ on $M$ and/or to conformal factors of the metric in $H^\na$ and $V$.
 Yet, they are helpful in computations.